stephanbcbauer/standards.catena-x.github.io/blog/2023-01-05-OfficeHours.md

 - How to contribute to the catena-x.net website
-  The catena-x.net website is owned by the Catena-X Association and not maintained by Eclipse Tractus-X. Please get in contact with Stephan Baur, he will get you in contact with the correct contacts.
+  The catena-x.net website is owned by the Catena-X Association and not maintained by Eclipse Tractus-X. Please get in contact with Stephan Bauer, he will get you in contact with the correct contacts.
 - How to contribute to Eclipse Tractus-X the first time
   All contributions to Eclipse Tractus-X are appreciated, but you need to fulfill some requirements:
   - You need to register an [Eclipse Account](https://accounts.eclipse.org/user/register).